Oxsomi/core3/docs/graphics_spec.md

 - For format RGB32(u/i) to be enabled, it has to support render target.
 - For format RGB32f to be enabled, it has to support render target, blend, shader sample, msaa 4x and 8x.
 - AtomicInt64OnTypedResourceSupported, AtomicInt64OnGroupSharedSupported as EGraphicsDataTypes_AtomicI64.
-- ShaderModel 6.6 support as WaveSize, PAQ and ComputeDeriv.
-- ShaderModel 6.8 support as WaveSizeMinMax.
 - DerivativesInMeshAndAmplificationShadersSupported as MeshTaskTexDeriv.
+- ShaderModel 6.6 support as ComputeDeriv.

 #### DirectX12 specific extensions

 There are specific extensions that are not relevant to other extensions, hence they've not been added to the standard extensions and have instead become API specific extensions.

 - GPUUploadHeapSupported as ReBAR.
+- WriteBufferImmediateSupportFlags as WriteBufferIntermediate.
-- D3D12_FEATURE_DATA_HARDWARE_COPY.Supported as CopyQueue.
+- D3D12_FEATURE_DATA_HARDWARE_COPY.Supported as HardwareCopyQueue.
+- ShaderModel 6.6 support as WaveSize and PAQ.
+- ShaderModel 6.8 support as WaveSizeMinMax.
+- ShaderModel 6.6 to 6.9 as SM6_6 and SM6_9 respectively.
+To distance features and shader models a bit.

 ## List of Metal requirements

 - Metal 3 (Apple7 tier).
-Argument buffers tier 2.
+Argument buffers tier 2 (Bindless), otherwise no such requirement.
 - Phone:
   - Apple iPhone 12 (A14, Apple7).
 - Laptop: